-Parents and carers may find the 'wider achievement in a nutshell' resource developed by the National Parent Forum of Scotland useful in understanding the role they can play.
-Parents and carers can play an integral part in encouraging young people to reflect on their wider life outside of school.
+Parents/carers may find the 'wider achievement in a nutshell' resource developed by the National Parent Forum of Scotland useful in understanding the role they can play in their child's learning.
+Parents/carers can also play an integral part in encouraging young people to reflect on their wider life outside of school.